Mardog101/autograder/README.md

   `mv autograder.sh /usr/local/bin/autograder`

 ## Usage
-`autograder`
 Files specifying input and output must have matching names per input/output pair.
-Furthermore input files must end with `.in` and output files with `.out`.
+Furthermore input files must end with `.in` and output files with `.out`. </br>
+The command can be ran with: `autograder`
 ### Flags
   - `-t` specifies timeout value in seconds.                   (default `1`)
   - `-p` specifies the name of the program.                    (default `a.out`)